yudaprama/agenticSeek/README.md

 Make sure you have chrome driver, docker and python3.10 installed.

-We highly advice you use exactly python3.10 for the setup.
+We highly advise you use exactly python3.10 for the setup.
 Dependencies error might happen otherwise.

 For issues related to chrome driver, see the **Chromedriver** section.